The Physics

 s = s0 + v0t + ½a0t2 + ⅙jt3 [2]

 Please notice something about these equations.
 When jerk is zero, they all revert back to the equations of motion for constant acceleration.
-Zero jerk means constant acceleration, so all is right with the world we've created.
-(I never said constant acceleration was realistic.
-Constant jerk is equally mythical.
-In hypertextbook world, however, all things are possible.)
+Zero jerk means constant acceleration, so all is right with the equations we've created.

 v = v0 + a0t + ½jt2 [1]